UniMath/agda-unimath/src/foundation/decidable-propositions.lagda.md

 ## Idea

-A decidable proposition is a proposition that is decidable.
+A decidable proposition is a proposition that has a decidable underlying type.

 ## Definition